 Gold's piece "When My Brother Fell Into The River" was recently given its world premiere at London's Barbican Centre as part of the Crouch End Festival Chorus 30th Anniversary Year celebrations.
 In addition to numerous classical and other recordings and appearances, The Crouch End Festival Chorus have frequently performed the choral music heard on certain episodes of Doctor Who.
 Gold composed the music for former Doctor Who showrunner Russell T Davies' adaptation of Shakespeare's "A Midsummer Night's Dream" which was shown by BBC 1 in 2016, and he was to work with Davies on his drama series "Years and Years" shown in 2019.
 Gold also composed music for BalletLorent's 2016 production of Snow White.
 It was announced in 2018 that Murray Gold (along with the core cast and crew) would be leaving Doctor Who.
-Segun Akinola is the new Doctor Who composer, but Gold's music is still hitting the small screen with both "Years and Years" and "Gentleman Jack".
+Segun Akinola is the new Doctor Who composer, but Gold's music is still hitting the small screen with "Years and Years", "Gentleman Jack" and "It's a Sin".

 Murray Gold does not yet have a huge number of non-Doctor Who soundtrack albums available, but we have listed below the BBC's soundtrack of music from Vanity Fair.
 However the Doctor Who soundtrack album releases alone are coming out an an accelerating rate.
 Here are some links to get you started: